Anirudh09/Pokedex/README.md

 This endpoint only has GET calls for consumption.

 When you tap on a pokemon in the list it presents the image of the selected pokemon.
 Most of the data is fetched asynchronously and presented using one way daat binding.

+Note: In case you decide to use this kindly follow all the pokemon endpoint API rules shared by the service.
+This simple app is protected by the GNU General Public License.